signalogic/SigSRF_SDK/mediaTest_readme.md

 ![VLC raccooons invading playback of mediaMin RTP extraction output](https://github.com/signalogic/SigSRF_SDK/blob/master/images/VLC_playback_HEVC_raccoons_invading_mediamin_output.png?raw=true "VLC raccooons invading playback of mediaMin RTP extraction output")

-Some notes about the RTP streaw and VLC_HEVC_stream_raccoons_1920x1080_anon.pcapng capture file:
+Some notes about the above example:

 * VLC_HEVC_stream_raccoons_1920x1080_anon.pcapng has been fully anonymized and is included with SigSRF RAR packages and Docker containers
 * the input .mp4 file used by VLC is located here
+* VLC sends parameter sets out-of-band, as SAP/SDP packets (i.e. not RTP packets).
+For more on this see [Inband vs Out-of-Band Parameter Sets](#user-content-inbandoutofbandparametersets)

 A step-by-step procedure for generating RTP streams with VLC and capturing with Wireshark is given in [VLC Stream to Wireshark Setup and Procedure](#user-content-vlcstreamwiresharksetupprocedure) below.